aatluri/DjangoRestAPITemplate/README.md

 2. So this will allow us to define the database configuration inside our actual project source code, which means it's reusable for other developers who might be working on the project.
 Or if we want to shift from one machine to another and it's also reusable for our deployment environment.
 The way we are going to do this is we are going to have two services in Docker Compose.
 One is the App and the other is the Database service.
 3. We will be using the Postgresql database.

-##  Connecting to our PostgreSql Database
+##  Installing the PostgreSql Database Adapter
 1. Psycopg2 is the package needed for Django to connect to our PostGreSql database.
 2. So to install psychology, too, they have a list of the package dependencies in the official documentation and this list includes the
     C compiler